Blackrock, Dublin: Retail

-Enterprise & community
+Enterprise and community

-The area has a range of industries, notably in the IT and service areas.
+The area is home to several industries, including in the IT and service areas.

 In April 2010, a new business organisation for the area was formed.
 It is known as the Blackrock Business Network (BBN).
-In Spring 2011, a new website "I Love Blackrock" was launched. and promotes over 400 businesses in the area.
-In 2016 they launched their first Leprechaun Chase, a hugely popular fun run event for the local community on Saint Patrick's day followed by village entertainment - a Ceilí at the Cross and street performers.
+In 2016, the BBN ran the "Leprechaun Chase", a fun-run event for the local community which took place on Saint Patrick's Day.